OCNGill/Radeon_Open_Compute_ROCm_Installer_Windows_x64/README.md

 <div align="center">

+**? ## 🙌 Support This Project

-**?
-If this project helped you, please consider giving it a star! ?**
+If this installer helped you get your rig running, consider supporting future development:

+- ⭐ Star this repo to help others find it
+- 💸 [Donate via PayPal](https://paypal.me/gillsystems) to keep the mission alive

+Your support helps me keep building tools like this—thank you! ?**

-Made with ?? for the AMD AI Community
+Made with all AMD hardware for the AMD AI Community.

 </div>